How to Replace a Refrigerator Water Filter

 Frequently Asked Questions

-Every 6 months or 500 gallons, whichever comes first — that is the standard manufacturer recommendation across Whirlpool, Samsung, LG, GE, and Frigidaire.
+Every 6 months or about 300 gallons, whichever comes first โ that is the standard manufacturer recommendation across Whirlpool, Samsung, LG, GE, and Frigidaire (a few filters are rated for as little as 200 gallons, so check yours).
 If your household is larger or your municipal water has heavy chlorine, sediment, or scale, push that to every 3-4 months.
 The filter indicator light on most modern fridges is based on flow volume, not time, so trust it more than the calendar.

 On most refrigerators, press and hold the "Filter" or "Filter Reset" button on the control panel for 3-5 seconds until the indicator turns from red back to green or blue.
 On Samsung models the button is labeled "Ice Type / Filter"; on LG it is the "Light/Filter" button; on Whirlpool and KitchenAid it is usually just "Filter."